jlattmann/jlattmann.github.io/_pages/about.md

 subtitle: Doctoral Researcher

 profile:
+  # FIX: All keys below must be indented by 2 spaces from 'profile:'
   align: left # MOVED PICTURE TO THE LEFT
   image: LattmannJohannes_print-JWE.jpg
   image_circular: false # crops the image to make it circular